Early Intervention Services

 • Importance of accessing medical care and medications

-Results counseling for HIV-negative individuals will include:
+Results counseling for individuals with negative HIV tests include:

 • Health education